7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 If not caught, it's possible your child might start to feel like she is "stupid" or "not fast enough".
 But there are awesome teaching strategies out there to conquer these disabilities and as your child's best advocate, you can help your child overcome right from the very beginning!

-Don't be afraid of "labeling" your child (in a positive way, of course) if she does have something like dyslexia or dysgraphia.
+Don't be afraid of "labeling" your child (in a pragmatic way, of course) if she does have something like dyslexia or dysgraphia.
 Being able to SAY what the problem is can be the first big step towards finding a solution.

 If you suspect a reading disability, what harm can it do to perform a quick Google search for a reading specialist nearby and just have a chat on the phone to see what they think?